croquet/croquet-react/docs/tutorials/2 React Music Box.md

     model.id, 'removeBall', {id, viewId: myViewId}]);
 ```

 The functions take some arguments such as `id`, or `x, y` and publish a message.
-The type parameter for `usePublish` ensures that the data to be publised conforms the type.
+The type parameter for `usePublish` ensures that the data to be publised conforms to the type.

 There are three user event handlers, namely `pointerDown`, `pointerMove` and `pointerUp`.
 We use `pointerEvents` to support multi touch interaction .
-Due to React's platform-neutral synthetic event restrictions, and due to the need for allowing the `MusicBoxField` to be transformed to fit in different screen sizes of participants, we need to attach the event handlers to MusicBoxField, and implement the hit detection logic by ourselves in the `findBall()` function.
-The `pointerDown` callback, for example, computes the original translation in the reference of the MusicBoxField, updates the grabInfo state, first by directly mutating data in the wrapped `Map` then, calling `setGrabInfo``.
+Due to React's platform-neutral synthetic event restrictions, and due to the need for allowing the `MusicBoxField` to be transformed to fit into different screen sizes of participants, we need to attach the event handlers to the `MusicBoxField` component, and implement the hit detection logic ourselves in the `findBall()` function.
+The `pointerDown` callback, for example, computes the original translation in the reference of the MusicBoxField, updates the grabInfo state, first by directly mutating data in the wrapped `Map`, then by calling `setGrabInfo`.
 The call to `grabBall()` has the second argument (`viewSide`) so it updates the `viewBalls` data before publishing a message by calling `publishGrab`.

 ```
   const pointerDown = useCallback((evt) => {